-Simply put: Use one challenge to help tackle another challenge.
-Use the excess, available food from growers, manufacturers and supermarkets to provide affordable, healthy food for the food insecure.
+Simply put: we believe hunger and food waste are two problems that can have one solution.
+We use excess available food from growers, manufacturers and supermarkets to provide affordable, healthy food for the food insecure.
 Daily Table is a new kind of retail grocery store that offers fresh produce and grocery items as well as ready-to-cook and grab-n-go prepared meals at truly affordable prices.
 Our healthy meal options are priced to compete with the fast-food alternatives in the neighborhood.
 We do all of this by recovering food from supermarkets, growers and food distributors that would otherwise have been wasted.
-Hunger and wasted food are two problems that can have one solution.

 We believe that food is a precious resource that should never be wasted.
 We secure wholesome, nutritious food that is excess or overstocked from grocery stores, food suppliers, manufacturers, restaurants and growers.
 We blend that with food that we also purchase from manufacturers, growers and distributors.